LHNCBC/lforms/form_definition.md

           with the keys of "colCSS" for columns styles.
 The values are an array of hashes of valid CSS styles for the "col" DOM element.
 Here is an example:
           `{"colCSS": [{"name":"width","value":"30%"}]}`
-        * hidden - This indicates the column is hidden.
     * <a name="obrHeader"></a>obrHeader - a boolean that controls whether to show a row fields above the actual form like "Date Date", "Comment", etc.
       The default is true.